 Instructions

-- In a large pot, saute the sliced onions in 3-4 tbsp vegetable broth until soft.
+- In a large pot, saute the onions until soft and translucent.
 Add the sliced garlic and cook for 1-2 minutes until fragrant.

-- Add 4 tbsp red curry paste, cauliflower florets, ½ cup red lentils, 1 ½ cups water, 4 cups vegetable broth, ½ tsp salt, and ½ tsp black pepper to the pot.
+- Add curry paste, cauliflower florets, lentils, water, vegetable broth, salt, and black pepper to the pot.
 Bring the soup to a low simmer and then reduce the heat to medium.
 Let it cook for 15-20 minutes or until the cauliflower and red lentils are tender, stirring occasionally.

-- Pour the blended soup back into the pot and stir in the coconut milk over medium heat.
-Add 3 tbsp lemon juice and stir it in.
+- Transfer the blended soup back into the pot and stir in the coconut milk over medium heat.
+Add lemon juice and stir it in.
 Garnish with chives before serving.

 Notes